groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-web-documents/render-xml-documents.md

 ## Saving to HTML format

 For saving the documents to the HTML format the GroupDocs.Viewer provides a [`HtmlViewOptions`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/) class.
 There are two ways of creating an instance of this class: using either [`ForExternalResources`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/forexternalresources/#forexternalresources) or [`ForEmbeddedResources`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/forembeddedresources/#forembeddedresources) static methods.
-First method is designed for saving HTML document in a such way, that all its resources (stylesheets, images, fonts etc) are stored separately, while second method stores all resources of the HTML document inside its content (stylesheets are saved inside the STYLE element, while all other resources are converted to the base64 format).
+First method is designed for saving HTML document in a such way, that all its resources (stylesheets, images, fonts etc) are stored separately, while second method stores all resources of the HTML document inside its content: stylesheets are saved inside the STYLE elements, SVG graphics is inlined inside HTML markup, while all other resources (mostly raster images and fonts) are stored according to the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme) and converted to the [base64](https://en.wikipedia.org/wiki/Base64) format.

 But in the context of the XML documents the way of creating the [`HtmlViewOptions`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/) instance is not important, because the XML documents cannot have resources, which may be stored externally or embedded.
 So, when saving XML documents to the HTML, you can create the [`HtmlViewOptions`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/htmlviewoptions/) instance in both ways — the result will be the same, no external resources will be produced.